I've watched football all my life. My first word was "touchdown," literally. I love this game with a passion and I'd love for others to too.

 Is Lamar Jackson an Elite Quarterback?

 Throughout the short career of Lamar Jackson, we've seen him completely dominate the National Football League.
-He's won all but five games to this point in his career and won the Most Valuable Player award in 2019.
+He's won all but 12 regular season games at this point in his career, and he won the Most Valuable Player award in 2019.
 While his base stats and overall wins show he may be an elite talent, there are some questions that have persisted throughout his career about his arm talent.
 This article will cover Lamar's career, from college to present, and take a look at the things he does great and the things he needs to work on.
 It will break down his rushing ability, arm talent, and the help he gets from coaching and teammates.
 Hopefully, by the end of this article, the question of whether Lamar is an elite QB of the future or a flash in the pan will be answered.
 The statistics and records in this article will be updated as games happen in the NFL.

-Who is Lamar Jackson?
+Who Is Lamar Jackson?

-What Year did Lamar Jackson Win the Heisman Trophy?
+What Year Did Lamar Jackson Win the Heisman Trophy?

 Lamar Jackson's college career was absolutely electric!
 In 2016, he won the Heisman trophy after his sophomore season, and he was nominated the following year, losing to Baker Mayfield.